905timur/crypto-cli/crypto-cli/README.md

 ## Installation ⚙️

-You can install `crypto-cli-tool` using one of the following methods:
+You can install `Crypto.CLI` using one of the following methods:

 ### Using pip (Recommended) 📦
 # If you are NOT using pip, you will need to install dependencies > see requirements.txt)